milaboratory/docs/docs/mixcr/guides/ig-trees-reconstruction.md

 - a new personalized reference gene library is generated based on the provided samples.

-  !!! "note"
+!!! note
-    Thus, it is worth noticing that only samples obtained from a single donor (or genetic mice strain) should be provided for allele inference.
+    Only samples obtained from a single donor (or genetic mice strain) should be provided for allele inference.

 - the newly generated reference is used to realign each clone.
 New `.clns` files are generated.